-As artificial intelligence (AI) continues to permeate industries ranging from finance to healthcare, the debate over when to rely on AI and when human judgement is essential grows more complex.
+As artificial intelligence continues to permeate industries ranging from finance to healthcare, the debate over when to rely on AI and when human judgement is essential grows more complex.
 While AI excels at analysing vast datasets and identifying patterns, it lacks critical elements like ethical discernment, adaptability, and emotional intelligence.
 This article explores how we can strike the right balance between leveraging AI’s capabilities and maintaining human oversight to ensure ethical, informed decisions.

 1. What are the key differences between human and artificial intelligence?